By: Matthew Hard

 Upon review of that earning capacity, the Court determined that the claimant’s lack of education and inability to transfer her job skills as a stationary engineer because of her physical limitations would prevent her from getting much more than an entry-level position.
 The Court relied on the unrebutted expert who opined that she could expect to earn somewhere around $8 to $9 per hour in one of those entry-level positions, much less than the $23.61 she made as a stationary engineer.

 The Court further stated that Claimant was not even qualified to be working as a public safety officer for her current employer.
-However, even if she was, other safety officers in the city made between $8 and $11 per hour, and no safety officers in the city earned anywhere close to the $23.61 she was being paid.
+However, even if she was, other safety officers in the city made between $8 and $11 per hour, and no safety officer in the city earned anywhere close to the $23.61 she was being paid.
 As such, the Court determined that her earning capacity had been significantly impacted and determined that a wage differential award was appropriate.

 Conclusion: Upon analyzing this case, we find one major takeaway.
 In determining a wage-differential award, courts will look to the loss in earning capacity, which may not necessarily mean a wage loss.
-In situations where a person’s restrictions make them no longer able to work the position they were in prior to the accident, some companies may be willing to pay that person the same wage the employee was earning prior to the injury to work in a different position.
+In situations where a person’s restrictions make them no longer able to work in the position they were in prior to the accident, some companies may be willing to pay that person the same wage the employee was earning prior to the injury to work in a different position.
 However, if that employee were to leave that company for any reason, could the person find a position within their restrictions making the same wage somewhere else with their education, certifications, and experience?
-If the answer is no, then, the person has lost earning capacity and should be entitled to a wage-differential award.
+If the answer is no, then, the person has lost earning capacity and should be entitled to a wage differential award.